-Q: What are the implications of marijuana use from both a health and employee safety perspective?
+Q: What are the implications of cannabis use from both a health and employee safety perspective?

 Research has demonstrated that cannabinoids influence various neurotransmitters in the central nervous system.
 This influence causes some individuals to have a distorted perception of time and space, a reduction in reaction and movement time, memory interference, and a decreased ability divide attention.
-Interestingly, one national study of fatally injured drivers found that, of the 363 drivers tested, 45.5% tested positive for marijuana.
-An infrequent user of marijuana may only experience a particular affects for a short period (eg. immediately following marijuana consumption), whereas a chronic marijuana user may experience more long-term effects, like reduction in memory and motor function.
+Interestingly, one national study of fatally injured drivers found that, of the 363 drivers tested, 45.5% tested positive for cannabis.
+An infrequent user of cannabis may only experience a particular affects for a short period (eg. immediately following cannabis consumption), whereas a chronic cannabis user may experience more long-term effects, like reduction in memory and motor function.
 The potential for “off duty” marijuana use to impact “on duty” performance, particularly within safety sensitive environments, is an area that requires more research.

-Q: What are the key risks associated with marijuana usage from an employer liability perspective?
+Q: What are the key risks associated with cannabis usage from an employer liability perspective?

-Q: Can I implement drug testing to ensure my employees are not using marijuana at work?
+Q: Can I implement drug testing to ensure my employees are not using cannabis at work?

-Q: What about employees that use medical marijuana to treat a medical condition that constitutes a disability?
+Q: What about employees that use medical cannabis to treat a medical condition that constitutes a disability?

 Other articles you might like: